 - Money market accounts

 - Short-term investments with a maturity of 90 days or less

 A prepaid expense is a future expense that is paid for in full prior to actually receiving the good or service.
 They are reported on the current assets sheets until the payment is due.
-Prepaid expenses are short-term assets because the payment due-date usually is due within a few months of being recorded.
+Prepaid expenses are short-term assets, because the payment due date is usually within a few months of being recorded.
 Some examples of prepaid expenses are:

 - Prepaying rent for commercial space